Many-body atomic response functions of xenon and germanium for leading-order sub-GeV dark matter-electron interactions in effective field theory: Comparisons, Discussions, and New Exclusion Limits

 Dual-phase liquid xenon detectors have emerged as a vital technology in the search for dark matter, particularly for light dark matter (LDM), due to their exceptional sensitivity to ionization events down to the level of a single electron.
 This remarkable ability to detect single-electron ionization has greatly advanced the study of dark matter interactions, especially those involving electron scattering.
 Several key experiments using these detectors, such as XENON10, XENON100, XENON1T, PANDAX-II, and XENONnT, have made substantial contributions to the growing body of data in dark matter research.

 Each of these experiments focuses on detecting dark matter by observing its possible interactions with atomic nuclei or electrons within the xenon target material.
-To explore and set exclusion limits on SI or SD interactions and dark matter mass, data from experiments including XENON10~\citet{XENON10:2011prx}, XENON100~\citet{XENON:2016jmt}, XENON1T~\citet{XENON:2019gfn}, and PANDAX-II~\citet{PandaX-II:2021nsg} have been analyzed in comparison with theoretical differential rate predicted from sophisticated many body theory RRPA.
-These predictions calculate the differential rate of dark matter-induced atomic electron recoil events, often denoted as $dR/dT$, which helps in establishing the parameter space for dark matter interactions.
+To explore and set exclusion limits on SI or SD DM-electron interactions and dark matter mass, data from experiments including XENON10~\cite{XENON10:2011prx}, XENON100~\cite{XENON:2016jmt}, XENON1T~\cite{XENON:2019gfn}, and PANDAX-II~\cite{PandaX-II:2021nsg} are analyzed in comparison with theoretical differential rate calculated by our RRPA response functions.

-Under a conservative assumption that all observed events could be attributed to potential DM-electron scattering, upper limits at a 90\% confidence level (C.L.) have been derived for both short- and long-range interactions, following the same methodology as outlined in previous studies, such as Refs.~\citet{Pandey:2018esq,Liu:2021avx}.
+Under a conservative assumption that all observed events could be attributed to potential DM-electron scattering, upper limits at a 90\% confidence level (C.L.) have been derived for both short- and long-range interactions, following the same methodology as outlined in previous studies, such as Refs.~\cite{Pandey:2018esq,Liu:2021avx}.
 These limits are shown in Fig.~\ref{fig:exclusion}.
 The DM-free- electron scattering cross section is $\sigma_{e}=c_{1}^{2}\mu_{\chi e}^{2}/\pi$ or $\sigma_{e}=d_{1}^{2}\mu_{\chi e}^{2}/(\pi m_{e}^{4}\alpha^{4})$ for the SI SR or LR interaction, respectively.
 For the SD interaction, the coupling constant squared is changed to $3\bar{c}_{4}^{2}$ or $3\bar{d}_{4}^{2}$, accordingly.
 In the case of XENON1T, the data from both the XENON1T S2-only and the XENON1T single-electron (SE) data set have been analyzed.
-The XENON1T-SE~\citet{XENON:2019gfn} data set has a lower threshold, which allows it to probe lower dark matter masses, but near the threshold the background levels becomes higher.
-As a result, while the XENON1T-SE~\citet{XENON:2021qze} data can explore lower mass ranges, the constraints degrade at higher masses due to the increased background noise.
+The XENON1T-SE~\cite{XENON:2019gfn} data set has a lower threshold, which allows it to probe lower dark matter masses, but near the threshold the background levels becomes higher.
+As a result, while the XENON1T-SE~\cite{XENON:2021qze} data can explore lower mass ranges, the constraints degrade at higher masses due to the increased background noise.